-The following table provides information about shares of common stock available for future awards under all of the Company's equity compensation plans as of December 31, 2018.
+The table below presents information about shares of common stock available for future awards under all the Company's equity compensation plans as of December 31, 2019.
 The Company has not made grants of common stock outside of its equity compensation plans.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options warrants and rights Number of securities remaining available for future awards under equity compensation plans (1)
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options warrants and rights Number of securities remaining available for future awards under equity compensation plans(1) Equity compensation plans approved by security holders N/A N/A 4,659,381 Total 4,659,381

-Equity compensation plans

-approved by security

-holders N/A N/A 5,943,616

-Equity compensation plans

-not approved by security

-holders N/A N/A

-Total 5,943,616

-(1) Amount represents restricted stock units available for future issuance of grants under the Company's 2007 Stock Incentive Plan.
+(1) Amount represents restricted stock units available for future issuance of grants under the Company's amended 2007 Stock Incentive Plan.